Boxer Anthony Joshua chills out. / Instagram

 Inflammation isn’t bad, and that’s what RICE missed and what Dr. Mirkin later corrected.
 This needs to be shouted: Inflammation is crucial to recuperation.
 Blood vessels dilate, blood flow increases, and white blood cells swarm the damaged tissue to promote healing.
 You experience it as warmth, swelling, and soreness, but it’s the first stage of recovery, and you’ll only delay it with cold, which makes blood vessels constrict, blocking the white blood cells—mini-paramedics racing to the rescue.
 On the other hand, massage is recommended, even over rest, because it enhances blood flow.

 But what about using ice during an athletic event or workout when pain and swelling might hinder performance?
 A meta-analysis of 35 studies concluded that, though cooling can reduce pain, immediately afterwards the athletes suffered decreases in strength, power, speed, and agility-based running.
 Ouch!
-Because most of the studies utilized more than 20 minutes of cooling, the authors recommended such icing be done for under five minutes, followed by a progressive warmup before resuming activity.
-(Keep reading for a study with 2.5 to 5 minutes of cooling that had very different results.)
-By the way, Dr. Mirkin does still believe icing is effective for temporary (drugfree) pain relief.
+Because most of the studies utilized more than 20 minutes of cooling, the authors recommended such icing be done for under five minutes, followed by a progressive warm-up before resuming activity.
+By the way, Dr. Mirkin does still believe icing is effective for temporary (drug-free) pain relief.

 Another meta-analysis, this one of a whopping 99 post-exercise recovery studies, concluded that cold water immersion had a significant positive impact on both DOMS (delayed onset muscle soreness) and perceived fatigue.
 (Massage was the most effective treatment; compression was about as good as cold.)
 A different analysis confirmed the soreness-reducing benefits of cold tubs and deduced an optimal temperature of 52-59 F (11-15 C) and immersion time of 11-15 minutes.
-Cryotherapy is much colder and much faster.
+If you use cryotherapy, that’s much colder and therefore can be much faster.

 cold tub therapy